RootsInnovation/synstream-docs/docs/guides/users-products.md

 Synstream supports the following roles:

-- **Owner** — full access to all features, settings, and management functions
+- **Owner** — full access to all features, settings, and management functions (user management, product creation/modification/deletion)
-- **Admin** — full access to all features, settings, and billing (except user management)
-- **Developer** — can create and modify pipelines, view logs and metrics
+- **Member** — can create and modify pipelines, view logs and metrics, access dashboard features
 - **Viewer** — read-only access to pipelines and dashboards
+- **Dashboard-only** — access limited to dashboard views only, cannot view or modify pipelines

 ## Plan Management